nixxoq/nixxoq/README.md

 ## 🚀 About Me

-Focus on developing practical software like system utilities, desktop applications (CLI), and tools designed to interact with various OS environments (mainly Windows and Linux) and online services.
-My primary languages for this are Python and C#, though I also have experience with C++.
+Focus on developing practical software like system utilities, desktop applications (preffered CLI only), and tools designed to interact with various OS environments (mainly Windows and Linux) and online services.
+My primary language for this is a Rust, though I also have experience with Python and C#.

-Currently, I'm actively expanding my skillset by diving into the Rust programming language 🦀, exploring its potential for building robust and efficient applications.
-I believe in continuous refinement, and view bug hunting as a crucial part of that process – so feel free to report any issues you find in my projects!
+Currently, I'm actively expanding my skillset by diving into the C++ programming language.

 ---

 ## 🛠️ My Tech Stack

-Here are some of the technologies and tools I work with:
+Here are some of the technologies and tools I work(-ed) with:

-*   **Languages:**
+*   **Programming Languages:**

     ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)